 Have at it.
 The information listed above is just the bare minimum we need to have before we’ll open up a beta site.
 What you add after that is up to you (within reason).

-What if I don’t want to launch the site with just this minimum content?
+What if I don’t manage to produce more content during the six weeks, but I also don’t want to launch the site with just this minimum content?

 Please keep in mind that unless you give out the URL, nobody will know your bare-bones site exists.
 The basic content we recommend gives anyone who does somehow stumble across your newborn site enough detail to determine whether what you’re offering is something they want, along with contact information if they want to know more.
 That’s better than nothing.

 If you can’t continue work on the site for the foreseeable future and can’t bear the thought of launching with just the required info, we’ll shut down the beta site and you can complete our Website Project Request Form when you’re ready to start over.

 While we can offer suggestions (and are happy to do so), we don’t have a checklist for every type of website.
 We can, however, point you toward some reliable sources of inspiration: